gruntwork-io/docs/docs/reference/modules/terraform-aws-data-storage/redshift/redshift.md

   # never automatically applied.
   allow_major_version_upgrade = true

-  # A list of CIDR-formatted IP address ranges that this DB can connect.
-Use this if
-  # the database needs to connect to certain IP addresses for special operation
-  allow_outbound_connections_from_cidr_blocks = []

   # Indicates that minor engine upgrades will be applied automatically to the DB
   # instance during the maintenance window.
 If set to true, you should set
   # var.engine_version to MAJOR.MINOR and omit the .PATCH at the end (e.g., use 5.7